laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-02-stdp/index.md

 abstract: It is generally assumed that neurons in the central nervous system communicate through temporal firing patterns.
-As a first step, we will study the learning of a layer of realistic neurons in the particular case where the relevant messages are formed by temporally cor- related patterns, or synfire patterns.
+As a first step, we will study the learning of a layer of realistic neurons in the particular case where the relevant messages are formed by temporally correlated patterns, or synfire patterns.
 The model is a layer of Integrate-and-Fire (IF) neurons with synaptic current dynamics that adapts by minimizing a cost according to a gradient descent scheme.
 This leads to a rule similar to Spike-Time Dependent Hebbian Plasticity (STDHP).
 Our results show that